‘Until it melts’: New Castle’s new ice rink attracting skaters

 Neither Johnson nor Zubrod wore hockey gloves.
 Instead, they zipped around with knuckles pink from the cold.

-Zubrod gripped a cheap “woodie” stick while Johnson clapped passes with a communal stick the city left out for folks to use freely.
+Zubrod gripped a cheap “woodie” stick, while Johnson clapped passes with a communal stick the city left out for folks to use freely.

 “I haven’t skated at all (this year) until this,” Zubrod, 18, said.